- This event has passed.

 Draws

-Meanwhile, Novak Djokovic is chasing history of his own, looking to capture a record 25th Grand Slam singles title.
-His third-round victory gave him his 192nd career win at hard-court majors, moving him past Federer’s all-time mark.
-Djokovic also set several age-related records: he became the oldest player to reach the US Open semifinals since Jimmy Connors in 1991, the oldest to appear in a major semifinal since Federer at the 2020 Australian Open, and the oldest in the Open Era to reach the quarterfinals and semifinals of all four majors in a single season.
+Novak Djokovic’s quest for a 25th Grand Slam singles title ended in the third round.
+His third-round victory gave him his 192nd career win at hard-court majors, moving him past Roger Federer’s all-time mark of 191.
+Djokovic also set several age-related records during his run: he became the oldest player to reach the US Open semifinals since Jimmy Connors in 1991, the oldest to appear in a major semifinal since Federer at the 2020 Australian Open, and the oldest in the Open Era to reach the quarterfinals and semifinals of all four majors in a single season.

-This year also ended a remarkable streak for Grigor Dimitrov.
-For the first time since 2010, he missed a Grand Slam tournament, bringing to a close his run of 58 consecutive major appearances.
+This year also ended a remarkable streak for Grigor Dimitrov, who missed a Grand Slam tournament for the first time since 2010, bringing to a close his run of 58 consecutive major appearances.

-Another historic moment came from Coleman Wong, who became the first man from Hong Kong to qualify for a Grand Slam main draw in the Open Era.
+Coleman Wong made history as the first man from Hong Kong to qualify for a Grand Slam main draw in the Open Era.
 He also became the first Hong Kong player to win a match in a Slam main draw since Ip Koon Hung and Edwin Tsai at Wimbledon 1954, back when the territory was still under British rule.
 Wong went on to reach the third round, joining fellow qualifiers Leandro Riedi, Jan-Lennard Struff, Ugo Blanchet, and Jérôme Kym.
 With five qualifiers advancing that far, the 2025 edition matched the record for the most qualifiers to reach the third round of the US Open men’s singles in the Open Era, previously set in 1984 and 2021.

-One of the standout stories came from Venus Williams.
-Receiving a wildcard entry, she became the oldest woman to appear in the US Open singles main draw since Renée Richards back in 1981.
+Venus Williams received a wildcard entry and became the oldest woman to appear in the US Open singles main draw since Renée Richards in 1981.

 For the first time in the Open Era, every player who reached the women’s quarterfinals had previously contested a Grand Slam final, highlighting the strength and experience of the field.